 - Table of Contents

-- 1. Kiyomizu Temple: This is the true meaning of autumn in Japan!
+- 1. Kiyomizu-dera Temple: This is the true meaning of Kyoto in autumn!

-- 2. Tofukuji: Maple sea right before your eyes
+- 2. Tofukuji: A sea of maple leaves right before your eyes

-- 3. Nijo Castle: The harmony of the fall leaves and Honmaru Garden
+- 3. Nijo Castle: Harmony of Kyoto autumn leaves and Honmaru Garden

-- 4. The Philosopher’s Path: Take a stroll along the riverside
+- 4. The Philosopher’s Path: Take a stroll along the river

-- 5. Eikando Zenrinji: An enchanting view of 3,000 maple trees
+- 5. Eikando Zenrinji: An enchanting view of 3,000 Japanese maple trees

 - 6. Bishamondo: A carpet of fallen red leaves

-- 7. Ryoanji: Maple autumn leaves complement the stone garden
+- 7. Ryoanji: Maple autumn leaves complement the Japanese rock garden

 - 8. Arashiyama: Enjoy the natural gradation of colors

-- 9. Kyoto Prefectural Botanical Garden: Trees from around the world light up the night
+- 9. Kyoto Botanical Gardens: Trees from around the world light up the night

 - 10. Kifune Shrine: A landscape of lanterns and autumn leaves

-1. Kiyomizu Temple: This is the true meaning of autumn in Japan!
+1. Kiyomizu-dera Temple: This is the true meaning of Kyoto in autumn!

-2. Tofukuji: Maple sea right before your eyes
+2. Tofukuji: A sea of maple leaves right before your eyes

 Tofukuji is the main temple of the Tofukuji School of the Rinzai sect and boasts the largest temple hall in Kyoto.
 The name “Tofukuji” is a combination of the names of Nara’s Todaiji and Kofukuji temples.
 Many cultural properties have been preserved on the site, including the country’s oldest temple gate.